galenseilis/old_blog/_posts/2023-12-20-overview-ciw.md

 The attribute `record_type` can be one of:

-- "service": a completed service
+- `"service"`: a completed service
-- "interrupted service": an interupted service
+- `"interrupted service"`: an interupted service
-- "renege": the waiting time while a customer waited before reneging
+- `"renege"`: the waiting time while a customer waited before reneging
-- "baulk": the record of a customer baulking
+- `"baulk"`: the record of a customer baulking
-- "rejection": the record of a customer being rejected due to the queue being full
+- `"rejection"`: the record of a customer being rejected due to the queue being full

 ## Miscellaneous